sliemelela/ibos-cijfertracking/README.md

     - flask-admin

 For storing data we use a POSTGRESQL Database hosted by Heroku, which we manage via migrations in a python file.
 We will also use Javascript to handle requests that can be solved on the client-side and also for the implementation of AJAX (for the sign up page).
+We will load the following libraries in our HTML pages:
+- Bootstrap
+- Popper.js (needed for Bootstrap)
+- JQuery (needed for Bootstrap)
+- Chart.js (with moments library)

 ## Screencasts
 I have made two screencasts: